This is a drawing showing the forming solar system.

 How the Solar System may have formed from a spinning cloud

-Scientists think that the solar system formed out of a spinning cloud of hydrogen and helium molecules.
+Scientists think that the solar system formed out of a spinning cloud of hydrogen and helium gas.

 Because the cloud was spinning, it flattened into a frisbee shape, just like a ball of pizza dough becomes flat when a chef spins it in the air.
-The planets and the sun started to form after the cloud became a flat disc.
+The planets and the sun started to form after the cloud of gas became a flat disk.

 You might also be interested in:

 This image shows the new Great Dark Spot of Neptune, which was discovered using the Hubble Space Telescope.
 The image shown here, shows a "hole" in the clouds of Neptune in pink, in the northern hemisphere,...more

 The giant planets have definitely changed since their formation.
 But how much remains to be seen.
 Most of the original air of the giant planets remains in place.
 (The earth-like planets lost most of their...more